achill06/nexus/README.md

 ## What's unfinished

-- **The Agent (tool-calling chat interface)** — not implemented.
-Planned approach: an Express route accepting a chat message, using an LLM's function-calling API with at least three tools (e.g. `getShortlistedListings`, `getUpcomingDeadlines`, `getSkillFrequency`), each backed by a parameterized query scoped to the authenticated user — never a raw dump of rows into the prompt.
+- **The Agent (tool-calling chat interface)**: not implemented.
+Planned approach: an Express route accepting a chat message, using an LLM's function-calling API with at least three tools (e.g. `getShortlistedListings`, `getUpcomingDeadlines`, `getSkillFrequency`), each backed by a parameterized query scoped to the authenticated user, never a raw dump of rows into the prompt.
 The frontend has a placeholder page for this.
-- **Video Briefing** — not implemented.
+- **Video Briefing**: not implemented.
 Planned approach: an LLM-written 60–90s script from the user's top 3 matches, sent to a video/TTS API, with a `briefings` table tracking job status (`queued`/`processing`/`done`/`failed`) polled asynchronously by the frontend rather than blocking a request thread.
 The frontend has a placeholder page for this.
-- **Justification generation is sequential, not parallel** — a deliberate choice after hitting daily/per-minute token quota limits during development on multiple free-tier LLM providers.
-  Parallelizing would very likely retrigger those limits.
-This makes `GET /matching/matches` noticeably slow (multiple seconds for 10 results) but reliable.
-- **No scheduled/cron re-scraping** — the pipeline is manually triggered via the three `run-*.js` scripts; no automation wraps them yet.
-- **No cost dashboard** — token/cost tracking per feature isn't implemented.
-- **Row-level security is application-enforced, not database-enforced** — see the note under Architecture above.